 In addition Pravda Russkaia law code, the Iroslav Statutes were also written at approximately the same time period in the 11th century.
 The Iroslav Statues, however, focus more on offences dealing with social issues, particularly those that involve women in some fashion.
 These laws thus help determine how prominent a role in society gender played was well as sexual behavior among men and women, as well as societies social values.

 With a vast majority of these statutes dealing with women, a number of conclusion can be drawn about their place in society. … Read the rest here

 The Pravda Russkaia, or the law code of Kievan Rus’, has a very interesting and unique mixture of possible offenses and punishments, some of which are logical, while others are not.
 For example, Point 9 states that “If someone unsheathes a sword, but does not strike anyone,then he pays 1 grivna.”
 This offense is somewhat similar to laws about carrying a weapon with out a permit.
-Another example is point 12, which states that “if someone rides on someone else’s horse, not having asked him for permission, then he is to provide three grivnas.”
-This law is similar to that of auto theft. … Read the rest here
+Another example is point 12, which states that “if someone rides on someone else’s horse, not having asked him for permission, then he is to provide three grivnas.” … Read the rest here

 After having compared the Pravda Russkaia with the Statute of Iaroslav, their treatment towards the subject of gender, women in particular, is not only apparent but different from each other as well.
 Specifically speaking, although both texts clearly state that women within society are more heavily governed, the methods which each text states are different.